-37 secret WhatsApp tricks you might not know about - Pocket-lint
+47 secret WhatsApp tips and tricks you might not know about

 Back up your chats

 To make sure you don't lose any of your chats if you lose your device or you switch devices, make sure you back up your chats to iCloud or Google Drive.
-Unfortunately if you are switching between iOS and Android and vice versa, there is no simple way to move your chats over so be prepared to lose them.
-Also, be aware that archived chats are no longer encrypted.
+Be aware that archived chats are no longer encrypted.

 iOS & Android: Settings > Chats > Chat Backup > Back Up Now.